Pain can be… well, just a pain! We all know how uncomfortable that can be, and the same goes for our furry-legged friends.

 Managing Pain in Dogs

-Some pain that our pets experience are related to arthritis and joint pain, pain from cancer, back pain, nerve pain, hip dysplasia, and many more.
+Some pain that our pets experience is related to arthritis and joint pain, pain from cancer, back pain, nerve pain, hip dysplasia, and many more.
 As dogs cannot verbalize what they are feeling, it is our responsibility as pet parents to look after them to ensure that they don’t suffer in silence.

 Fortunately, the issue of pain management in dogs has been a topic of high priority in the veterinary profession, as well as in the hearts of many pet owners.